Shakesbeery/vigipy/README.md

 # vigiPy

 vigiPy is a project to bring modern disproportionality analyses and pharmacovigilance techniques into the Python ecosystem with a simple, intuitive interface.
-All major disproportionality functions are adapted and extended versions from Ismail Ahmed and Antoine Poncet's [amazing work](https://cran.r-project.org/web/packages/PhViD/index.html).
+Many of the disproportionality functions are adapted and extended versions from Ismail Ahmed and Antoine Poncet's [amazing work](https://cran.r-project.org/web/packages/PhViD/index.html).
 Top-level functions:

 * bcpnn() - Bayesian confidence propogation neural network
 * gps() - Multi-item gamma poisson shrinker